pdoehle/swc-notes/ecology-sql.md

 WHERE species_id='DM';
 ```

-We can also set conditions based on numeric data that meets a certain condition.
+We can set conditions based on numeric data that meets a certain condition.

 ```sql
 SELECT * FROM surveys